 - AllSigned: This runs the only script that is signed by a trusted publisher only.

-- ByPass: Configured to permit a certain script to run
+- ByPass: However, Configured to permit a certain script to run

-- Default: By default, the Execution Policy is set to restricted for Windows devices, and for server, it is RemoteSigned.
+- Default: By default, the Execution Policy is set to restricted for Windows devices, and for servers, it is RemoteSigned.

-- RemoteSgned: The script must be signed by a trusted publisher before they are permitted to run.
-Scripts that you run from the local computer don’t need to be signed.
+- RemoteSgned: A trusted publisher must sign the script before it is permitted to run.
+Moreover, Scripts you run from the local computer don’t need to be signed.
 There are no prompts when you attempt to run a script.

 - Restricted: In this mode, no PowerShell script is allowed to run on the device.

-- Unrestricted: In this mode, regardless of where they are created or downloaded from, these scripts are run on the devices.
+- Unrestricted: In addition, In this mode, these scripts are run on the devices regardless of where they are created or downloaded from.

-- Undefined (No execution policy): This value does not have the execution policy set.
+- Undefined (No execution policy): Nonetheless, This value has no execution policy set.
 The effective execution policy is Restricted, which is the default execution policy.

-To do this, launch the Windows Settings as shown below
+To do this, launch the Windows Settings as shown below, click on Windows Updates,

 – Click on “For Developers”